Casa Julfa Presents….

 Itinerary

-• Arrivals and welcome dinner, we prepare everything to allow you to sink into a slower pace and our beautiful backdrop that invites inspiration and reflection.
+Arrivals and welcome.
+Get ready to sink into a slower pace at the beautiful backdrop that is Casa Julfa invites inspiration and reflection.
 Arrivals anytime from Midday, but guests must arrive by 18:00.

-• An early morning trip to nearby Brocante (antiques store) followed by a day dedicated to completing your moon jar and developing your creativity in the iconic Casa Julfa studios.
+An early morning start for a day dedicated to completing your moon jar and developing your creativity in the iconic Casa Julfa studios.
+Once we wrap-up for the afternoon we will have a visit to nearby Brocante (antiques store)

-• We will venture into nature in search of wild clay to harvest and prepare, and begin to create small pieces that, from start to finish, only your own hands have touched.
-We will have a lavish buffet lunch at Casa Julfa and later in the day, begin to talk through the process of firing tomorrow and discuss the possible decoration techniques.
+We will venture into nature in search of wild clay to harvest and prepare, and begin to create small pieces that, from start to finish, only your own hands have touched.
+In the afternoon we will go through the process of firing tomorrow and discuss the possible decoration techniques.

-• We will prepare your pieces to be fired as potters have for millennia, using ancestral wood-firing techniques handed down to Corinne through her Armenian kin.
+We will prepare your pieces to be fired as potters have for millennia, using ancestral wood-firing techniques handed down to Corinne through her Armenian kin.
 The firing will take place at a nearby lake/Nature reserve where we share a picnic-feast of delicious local produce and watch our pieces transform before our eyes .
-There will of course also be a special closing dinner.
-A special dinner closing dinner.

-Please arrange your departure time from after 10:00am at Montmorillon
+Departures.
+Please arrange your departure time between 9:00am - 11:00 am from Montmorillon.

 “Casa Julfa is the perfect place to reflect, learn and transform.
 I could retreat and rest or participate whenever I needed.
 The setting is so beautiful, like going back in time… I learnt so much, I know i’ll always be very glad I got to experience the magic and pure peacefulness and ease of this stay ”